13 15 15Call

-This medical negligence case in Australia from 2019 involved Pauline, a healthy mother in her mid-thirties with one daughter, who became pregnant with her second child.
-However, after a routine check-up revealed complications, Pauline made the heart-breaking decision to terminate her pregnancy at week 18.
+This medical negligence case involved our client Pauline, a healthy mother in her mid-thirties with one daughter, who became pregnant with her second child.
+However, after a routine check-up revealed complications, Pauline made the heartbreaking decision to terminate her pregnancy at week 18.

 As a result of these injuries and surgeries, Pauline struggles with a range of gastrointestinal issues and anxiety that have significantly impacted her quality of life and restricted her career progression.

-Law Partners took on Pauline’s medical negligence case and funded a number of expert medical reports to build a strong case on her behalf.
+We took on Pauline’s medical negligence case and funded several expert medical reports to build a strong case on her behalf.
 The result was a settlement of $1.48 million paid to Pauline by the insurer.

 Call 13 15 15 or chat to us now for free advice

-Medical negligence cases are especially heart-breaking when they involved young patients.
-Helen was a healthy 21-year-old competitive swimmer and life saver, when she suddenly experienced abdominal pain.
-Her mum took her see her GP, who ordered an ultrasound and diagnosed her pain as an ovarian cyst.
-The pain worsened, so Helen’s mum took her to hospital, where she was given Morphine, monitored for 24 hours then sent home.
+Medical negligence cases are especially heartbreaking when they involve young patients.
+Helen was a healthy 21-year-old competitive swimmer and a lifesaver when she suddenly experienced abdominal pain.
+Her mum took her to see her GP, who ordered an ultrasound and diagnosed her pain as an ovarian cyst.
+The pain worsened, so Helen’s mum took her to hospital, where she was given morphine, monitored for 24 hours then sent home.

 Helen stayed home feeling unwell for the next week, but she was losing weight rapidly.
-Eventually the pain became so severe her mum called an ambulance and she was taken back to hospital where she was sent for a CT scan, which showed a ruptured appendicitis.
+Eventually, the pain became so severe her mum called an ambulance and she was taken back to hospital where she was sent for a CT scan, which showed a ruptured appendix.
 Helen was treated and spent 10 days in hospital.
-11 weeks later Helen had to return to hospital for a follow up surgical procedure.
+11 weeks later Helen had to return to hospital for a follow-up surgical procedure.

 Helen continued to suffer health issues, pain, and anxiety long after her treatment had finished, and a reduced capacity to work.
 She was unable to return to competitive swimming or lifesaving.

-Law Partners successfully argued that Helen’s ongoing health issues were the result of a delayed diagnosis of appendicitis, and Helen was awarded a compensation settlement of $750k.
+We successfully argued that Helen’s ongoing health issues were the result of a delayed diagnosis of appendicitis, and Helen was awarded a compensation settlement of $750,000.

 Tragically, medical negligence cases in Australia sometimes result in permanent disability, as was the case with our client, Geoff.
 Geoff had experienced neck pain for two days when he decided to go to the emergency department, where he was kept overnight, and a CT scan was performed in the morning.
 He was prescribed pain medication and discharged but told to return to the hospital if the pain became worse, or if he had other symptoms like fever or dizziness.